safinayah/startup-analytics-tutorial/README.md

 - **🎯 Interactive Tutorial Dashboard**: Click on any metric to learn how to track it
 - **📚 Comprehensive Instructions**: Step-by-step guides for Google Analytics setup
-- **📈 Business Metrics**: LTV, CAC, MRR, Conversion Rates, and more
+- **📈 Business Metrics**: LTV, CAC, ARPU, Conversion Rates, and more
 - **📊 Visual Charts**: Revenue growth, acquisition channels, conversion funnels
 - **🎓 Educational Focus**: Learn what to track and how to calculate metrics
 - **🚀 Zero Setup**: No database, no complex configuration - just run and learn!
+- **✅ Mathematically Accurate**: All calculations verified and realistic for startups

 ## 🚀 Quick Start